Student use of a quantum simulation and visualization tool: Background

-Given the non-intuitive nature of quantum mechanics, physics education researchers have studied extensively where common gaps in knowledge or misconceptions arise.
+Given the non-intuitive nature of quantum mechanics that arises due to concepts that are absent in classical physics (e.g., wave-particle duality, the quantization of energy levels, tunnelling), physics education researchers have studied extensively where common gaps in knowledge or misconceptions (i.e., interpretations inconsistent with common undergraduate-level instruction in quantum mechanics) arise.
 In order to develop an exercise that adequately tested the use of Composer for its capabilities, its limitations, and student learning, we drew from this literature and selected a subset of topics that our study could address.
 This is briefly summarized below, with an emphasis placed on the elements that featured components relevant to our work, that is, the statics and dynamics of stationary and superposition bound states (i.e., not scattering states).